-Build a solid network
+9. Build a supportive network

 Stay in touch with people who have been in the industry longer than you have so that you can gain valuable insights.
 Since these people have been in your position at a certain point in their life, they know how to get past any untoward situation.

 Also, maintain communication with your peers because you will be spending a substantial amount of time with these people, and they are the only people who would understand what you go through since they too are going through the same.

 10. Learn to prioritize from the very beginning